thejimbirch/catsinmyyard/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 In contrast to several other sharing plugin, this one aims to use only original code provided by any social network.
 There is no other service in the middle, you are not required to register or get a key to use it.
 Enjoy!

-Facebook Like, Twitter and Google +1 social share buttons are loaded by default.
+Facebook Like, Twitter, Google +1 social share buttons and Follow by email are loaded by default.
 Other buttons, including Digg, Facebook Share, Flattr, LinkedIn, Pinterest, Bitcoin, Litecoin, Stumbleupon, Youtube, Hyves, Print, Email, RSS, Reddit, Tipy, Tumblr, Buffer, Pinzout, SpecificFeeds, Draugiem.lv (Frype.com) can be added through the `Settings->Really simple share` menu.
 Follow by email is powered by ReadyGraph which provides an option for users to provide their email address without leaving your site, and sends email digests to users when you update your site content.

 Please be careful when selecting the `Show buttons in these pages` options : it can interact badly with other slide/fade/carousel/sidebar active plugins.

-This plugin has integrated [ReadyGraph](http://readygraph.com/), an optional set of features to automate the growth of your userbase.
-It helps you achieve the three goals of any web marketer: maximize conversion of site visitors to register for your email list, maximize viral referrals for your site, and maximize return visits to your site.
+This plugin has integrated [ReadyGraph](http://readygraph.com/), an optional set of features to automate the growth of your revenue and userbase.
+It helps you achieve the most important goals of any web marketer: increase revenue, maximize conversion of site visitors to register for your email list, maximize viral referrals for your site, and maximize return visits to your site.
 To accomplish this, we have integrated a key set of growth features with this plugin:

+* Optionally maximize revenue with standardized, non-intrusive ad units.
+Optimized for mobile and web to increase revenue.
+Powered by hand selected partners including AdsOptimal.
 * Intelligent signup popup with email or one-click Facebook login
 * Full viral referral flow
 * Automated end user re-engagement emails including welcome emails, weekly digest, friend joined alert and more (all email campaigns are optional and configurable)